CPU Tweaks

 Limiting CPU usage for a particular application

-Setting a CPU limit with taskset
+Setting a CPU limit for an application with taskset

 2.1.
 The terminal application taskset should be installed by default.
 It can be used when your CPU has more than one core, which is customary in modern computers.